james-evolution/trampoline-world/README.md

 Once the JAR file is built, you can run it using
 `java -jar target/trampolineworld-1.0-SNAPSHOT.jar`

-## Deploying to Heroku
+## Deploying to Production (Heroku)

+At current, this application is hosted on Heroku.
+However, if redeployment is ever needed, this is how to go about it.

 1. Ensure you have the Heroku CLI installed.
-2. Open a terminal or cmd prompt from the project's root folder.
+2. Open a terminal or command prompt from the project's root folder.
 3. Run `heroku login`
 4. Run `mvnw package -Pproduction && heroku deploy:jar target\trampolineworld-1.0-SNAPSHOT.jar -a trampolineworld && heroku open`
 5. Run `heroku ps:exec` to open a shell on the remote Heroku Linux server.